graik/biskit/README.md

 Please refer to
             **http://biskit.pasteur.fr**
-for installation and usage instructions, troubleshooting and everything else!
+for installation and usage instructions.

+Note: This is the last Python 2.x version of Biskit.
+The Biskit 2.x line of development is discontinued and will be replaced by the Python 3 - compatible (lowercase) biskit 3.x.

 Biskit is a modular, object-oriented python library that provides intuitive classes for many typical tasks of structural bioinformatics